CristianCantoro/wscontest-votecounter/README.md

 * `contest.conf.ini`

 #### books.tsv
-`books.tsv` a tab-separated list of books.
+`books.tsv` a list of books.
+The number of pages is requested to the API and the response is cached.
 Here's a sample:
 ```
 # List of books participating in the Wikisource anniversary contest of 2015.
 #
 # FORMAT
-# book_name		num_pages
+# book_name
 #
-# Fields are separated tabs (\t).
-You can use as many tabs as you like.
-#
 # Empty lines or lines starting with "#" are ignored.

-"Bandello - Novelle, Laterza 1910, I.djvu"		426
+"Bandello - Novelle, Laterza 1910, I.djvu"
 ```

 #### contest.conf.ini